Formula 1 was due to visit Hanoi for the first time in 2020, but the race has fallen victim to the COVID-19 pandemic.

 Plans for a Vietnam Grand Prix were first explored under Bernie Ecclestone’s leadership, but the project ran cold before he was ousted from his role.
 Liberty Media later re-opened discussions of a race in Hanoi and in November 2018 the event was finally confirmed to be joining the Formula 1 calendar.

-Located in the Nam Từ Liêm district of Vietnam’s capital, the Hanoi Street Circuit is the first new track to be added to the calendar under Liberty’s ownership.
-The new 22-turn Hermann Tilke designed circuit makes use of both existing roads plus a purpose-built section of track.
+Located in the Nam Từ Liêm district of Vietnam’s capital, the Hanoi Street Circuit was to be the first new track to be added to the calendar under Liberty’s ownership.
+The 22-turn Hermann Tilke designed circuit makes use of both existing roads plus a purpose-built section of track.
 Construction work on the facilities began in March 2019, one year prior to the first Grand Prix.

-The track has been designed with overtaking in mind and draws inspiration from classic sections of iconic tracks, such as the opening section of the Nurburgring, Suzuka’s famous esses and the tight opening corners of Monaco’s street track.
-Speeds will reach in excess of 330km/h on the 1.5km straight – one of the longest straights on the calendar.
+The track was designed with overtaking in mind and draws inspiration from classic sections of iconic tracks, such as the opening section of the Nurburgring, Suzuka’s famous esses and the tight opening corners of Monaco’s street track.
+Speeds were expected to reach in excess of 330km/h on the 1.5km straight.

-The Hanoi Street Circuit is a temporary street circuit that only hosts Formula 1.
+The Hanoi Street Circuit is a temporary street circuit that was designed to host Formula 1 racing.

 The capital of Vietnam is located in the northeast corner of the country, not far from the border with China.
 Noi Bai International Airport (HAN) is the gateway to Hanoi and serves various domestic, regional and long-haul connections.
 The best way to get from the airport to the city (a distance of about 35km) is to take an official taxi or Grab car (the SE Asian equivalent of Uber).